EightMedia/eightmailboilerplate/README.md

 ---
 #### Command line testmails
 You can test your mailing from the command line.
 Before you can send a test mail, run `grunt config` and answer some questions about your smtp login and the addresses you wish to send the testmail to.
-This will generate a json file (which you can edit later if you wish).

 ![](https://raw.github.com/EightMedia/eightmailboilerplate/master/github/config.jpg)